 - 6.6 The SOCO team should ensure that all material evidence with respect to a custodial or encounter death is collected and preserved in a manner that prevents its loss or contamination.
-A clear 'chain of custody' should be maintained for all such evidence, and a written record of such chain of custody should be signed by the investigating officer, along with the date and time of handling each item of evidence. - 6.7 Where applicable, all material evidence, including medical, forensic, and ballistic evidence, that require examination and analysis should be promptly sent to the relevant authorities for examination and analysis.
+A clear 'chain of custody' should be maintained for all such evidence, and a written record of such chain of custody should be signed by the investigating officer, along with the date and time of handling each item of evidence. - 6.7 Where applicable, all material evidence, including medical, forensic, and ballistic evidence, that require examination and analysis by a JMO or Government Analyst should be promptly sent to the relevant authorities for examination and analysis.